CISVVC/CIS94-tasklist-1/README.md

 Hint, look at the function **display_csv_file** in the file called **task_functions.php**, the function that you will write will be called *display_tasks*.
-It is very similar to the display_csv_file function except that the $tasks array has already been provided.
+It is very similar to the display_csv_file function except that the $tasks array is provided as a parameter to the function.